Mirdametinib (MEK 1/2 Inhibitor)

 Results of a Phase 2 investigator-sponsored study in NF1-PN demonstrated tumor shrinkage in 42 percent of adolescents and adults (n=19).
 In this study, mirdametinib given at 2mg/m2 on a 3-week on, 1-week off schedule was generally well-tolerated.
 The most commonly reported treatment-emergent grade 2 or higher AEs were acneiform rash in 53% (10/19), fatigue in 26% (5/19) and nausea in 21% (4/19) of patients.
 Five patients required a dose reduction, but no patients discontinued therapy due to adverse events.
 There were no grade 4 or higher toxicities and historical ocular events seen with the compound and class were not seen at this dose and schedule.

-The FDA granted Orphan Drug designation for mirdametinib for the treatment of NF1, and Fast Track designation for the treatment of patients ≥ 2 years of age with NF1-associated inoperable plexiform neurofibromas that are progressing or causing significant morbidity.
+The U.S. Food and Drug Administration (FDA) and the European Commission granted Orphan Drug designation for mirdametinib for the treatment of NF1, and the FDA granted Fast Track designation for the treatment of patients ≥ 2 years of age with NF1-associated inoperable plexiform neurofibromas that are progressing or causing significant morbidity.

 SpringWorks is preparing to initiate a Phase 2b clinical trial evaluating mirdametinib as a monotherapy for the treatment of patients with NF1-PN, a rare and devastating condition for which there are currently no approved therapies.